SeniorPickle/Hockey-Music-and-Sound/README.md

 # Hockey-Music-and-Sound
-Hockey Music and Sound is an app that integrates with Amazon Music, allowing users to search for songs, select specific portions, and save these segments for quick, custom playback.
+Hockey Music and Sound is an app that integrates with Youtube, allowing users to search for songs, select specific portions, and save these segments for quick, custom playback.
 This app is essentially a soundboard allowing hockey parents/coaches to play neccesary efects and announcments through their speaker.
 ## Table of Contents
 [Outline](#Outline)\
 [Time Allocation](#Time-Allocation)